 We carry certain of our investments at fair value as determined in good faith by management and with input from independent third-party valuation firm(s), as necessary.
 Decreases in fair values of our investments are recorded as unrealized depreciation.
 Depending on market conditions, we could incur substantial losses in future periods, which could have a material adverse impact on our business, financial condition and results of operations.
-We had a reduction in our net asset value since December 31, 2019, which is primarily the result of the impact of the COVID-19 pandemic.
-The decrease in net asset value as of December 31, 2020 primarily resulted from an increase in the aggregate unrealized depreciation of our investment portfolio resulting from decreases in the fair value of some of our portfolio company investments primarily due to the expected immediate adverse economic effects of the COVID-19 pandemic and the continuing uncertainty surrounding its long-term impact, as well as the re-pricing of credit risk in the broadly syndicated credit market.

-During the last half of 2020, the Company experienced a partial recovery of fair value in certain of its investments.
-As of December 31, 2020, management approved the fair value of our investment portfolio in good faith in accordance with our valuation procedures, based on information available at the time.
-We believe that the COVID-19 pandemic represents an extraordinary circumstance that has materially impacted the fair value of our investments as of December 31, 2020.
-In addition, as a result of the COVID-19 pandemic, the fair value of our portfolio investments may be further negatively impacted in future periods by circumstances and events that are not yet known.
+During the last half of 2020 and through the first quarter of 2021, the Company experienced a partial recovery of fair value in certain of its investments which had decreased earlier in 2020 as a result of the impact of the COVID-19 pandemic.
+As of March 31, 2021, management approved the fair value of our investment portfolio in good faith in accordance with our valuation procedures, based on information available at the time.
+As a result of the uncertainty of the COVID-19 pandemic, the fair value of our portfolio investments may be further negatively impacted in future periods by circumstances and events that are not yet known.